Sightseeing Tours - Emerald Pool, Hot Springs and Tiger Cave

 It would also be a recommended first day Tour when you arrive in Krabi.
 Just wash away all your stress with the warm water and let those healing minerals soak into your body and get rid of any lingering tensions.
 This has to be one of the best ways to get your Holiday in Krabi started.

-We've just added some new photos of the Hot Springs and Emerald Pool in our photo gallery.
+Check out some photos of the Hot Springs and Emerald Pool in our photo gallery.
 These were taken on a trip in May 2014.

 A short hop from the Hot Springs will take you to the Krabi Emerald Pool ('Sa Morakot' in Thai).
 The pool is so called, not surprisingly, because of its colour.
 It really is a quite remarkable sight and does live up to its name.
 After your dip in the Krabi hot springs, a splash and a swim in the warm clear water is an incredible and refreshing experience.
 The Emerald Pool is set in lush rainforest jungle with towering trees and the constant rhythmic music of crickets and frogs.